esha0612/liars-bar-llm-amongus/README.md

 ```
 python multi_game_runner.py -n 10
 ```
-Specify the number of games you want to run after `-n`, the default is 10
+Use `-n` to specify the number of games to run.
+Each model will continue playing until it has participated in the specified number of rounds.

 ### Analysis